rnapier/testing/memory-bank/activeContext.md

      - How mocks can drift from production code

 3. **Testing Strategy**:
-   - Document current testing approach (direct testing)
+   - Update tests for the new closure-based implementation
-   - Plan tests for future implementations
+   - Ensure tests demonstrate the specific tradeoffs of this approach
-   - Ensure tests demonstrate the tradeoffs of each approach
+   - Create comparison documentation between Stage 1 and Stage 2 approaches

 ## Active Decisions